8n8/bigwebthing/README.md

 3. Read user input.
 Text documents are displayed as editible text areas.
 A program can subscribe to be notified of any changes to the text area.
 A program can also prompt users for a file upload from the local file system.

-4. Call other programs.
-A program is a function that takes a set of documents as its input, and produces another set of documents as its output.
-A program can call any other program by its hash and use it - a bit like Unix pipes, but can't access its document set.

-5. Create other programs.

-6. Send messages to other people.
-A document must be marked with the hash of the program it is being sent to, as well as the key of the person who is receiving it.
-A program can be sent to a specific program on another person's computer, or just to the person.
+5. Send messages to other people.
+A document must be marked with the name of the program it is being sent to, as well as the name of the person who is receiving it, but programs are just sent to other people.

 # Sharing